joelheaps/blog/content/local-hiking/index.md

 maps: true
 ---

-# 🥾 Omaha, Nebraska Local Hiking
+# Omaha, Nebraska Local Hiking

-This is a collection of some of my favorite hiking venues around the Omaha, Nebraska metro.
-This is a mix of general hiking "areas" and specific trails.
-List is generally organized from North to South.
+🥾 This is a collection of some of my favorite hiking venues around the Omaha, Nebraska area, **organized roughly from North to South**.
+It's a mix of parks, forests, and wildlife preserves within about an hour of the metro.
+Most of these places have a network of trails that are worth checking out, but sometimes I'll point out a specific one if it's notable.

-## Jones Creek Pond and Sarah's Trail
+## Sarah's Trail from Preparation Canyon to Jones Creek Pond

 **Location:** Loess Hills State Forest near Moorhead, IA